-The Runway Note accrues interest at a variable annual rate equal to 8.75% plus the greater of (i) 0.50% and (ii) the three-month LIBOR Rate for U.S. dollar deposits or the rate otherwise reasonably determined by the Lendor to be the rate at which U.S. dollar deposits with a term of three months would be offered by banks in London or other offshore interbank markets (the "Applicable Rate"); provided that the Applicable Rate will not be less than 9.25%.
-At June 30, 2022 the Applicable Rate was 10.21%.
+The Runway Note accrues interest at a variable annual rate equal to 8.75% plus the greater of (i) 0.50% and (ii) the three-month LIBOR Rate for U.S. dollar deposits or the rate otherwise reasonably determined by the Lender to be the rate at which U.S. dollar deposits with a term of three months would be offered by banks in London or other offshore interbank markets (the "Applicable Rate"); provided that the Applicable Rate will not be less than 9.25%.
+At September 30, 2022 the Applicable Rate was 11.69%.

 Mustang has the option to prepay all of the outstanding Runway Note but not less than all.
-Prepayment would include outstanding principal, accrued interest, prepayment fee and final payment which is equal to the original principal amount of the Runway Note times 3.5% or \$1.1 million.
+Prepayment would include outstanding principal, accrued interest, prepayment fee and final payment which is equal to the original principal amount of the Runway Note times 3.5% or \$1.1 million and is accreted over the life of the loan.

-In addition, the Runway Note is secured by a lien on substantially all of Mustang's assets other than certain intellectual property assets and certain other excluded collateral, and it contains a minimum liquidity covenant and other covenants that include among other items: (i) limits on indebtedness, repurchase of stock from employees, officers and directors.
-Mustang was in compliance with all applicable covenants as of June 30, 2022.
+In addition, the Runway Note is secured by a lien on substantially all of Mustang's assets other than certain intellectual property assets and certain other excluded collateral, and it contains a minimum liquidity covenant and other covenants including among other items, limits on indebtedness and repurchase of stock from employees, officers and directors.
+Mustang was in compliance with all applicable covenants as of September 30, 2022.